Sports Radio Detroit: Website ceases operation and current use of SRD branding

 On December 26, 2021, after nearly a decade of operation, it was announced on Twitter that the Sports Radio Detroit website would cease operation and that some of the shows would continue on in various formats.
 Beginning in 2022, SRD's social media accounts began operating in affiliation with the Detroit Sports Podcast.
-The Detroit Sports Podcast is affiliated with Fan Nation of Sports Illustrated.

 Contests

 Detroit March Madness

 Beginning March 16, 2014, Sports Radio Detroit launched the first annual "Favorite Detroit Female Media Personality" contest.
 The public bracket-style contest highlighted 32 of Detroit's best based on media presence, quality of work and likability.
 After five rounds of voting, including 13,236 votes in 22 days, Amy Andrews of Fox 2 Detroit was named the 2014 Favorite Detroit Female Media Personality Award recipient.
 Fox 2 Detroit announced Amy Andrews win during live broadcasts on Friday, April 18 and Monday, April 21, 2014.

 On March 16, 2015, the SRD Favorite Detroit Female Media Personality contest returned for its second year.
 After 22 days and over 350,000 votes, Lauren Podell of WDIV Local 4 was named the winner.